The apple country of South Tyrol is the topic of the 4 km long family-friendly Tirolo Apple Trail

 video : Tirolo village

-An easy circular hike takes families through the orchards of Tirolo in the Merano region, a highlight that is particularly interesting at apple blossom time in spring and in autumn, when the ripe apples glow yellow and red.
+An easy circular hike takes families through the orchards of Tirolo village in the Merano region, a highlight that is particularly interesting at apple blossom time in spring and in autumn, when the ripe apples glow yellow and red.
 In about 1.25 hours, you will pass numerous apple trees and significant places such as the St. Rupert Church or Aura Castle.
 The view on the Merano countryside always remains unobstructed.
 The starting point of the hike is the tourist office.

 If you want to do this hike, we suggest you to check the weather and trail conditions in advance and on site before setting out.